 Last updated: May 7, 2026

-A triplicity ruler calculator finds the three planets that govern the element of your sect light.
-It returns a day ruler, a night ruler, and a participating ruler from the Dorothean, Ptolemaic, or Lilly traditions, then maps them onto the three thirds of life as Hellenistic astrologers used them.
+A triplicity ruler calculator finds the planets that govern the element of your sect light.
+It compares the day and night rulers in the Dorothean, Ptolemaic, and Lilly traditions, then adds the Dorothean participating ruler and three-thirds-of-life map where the older three-ruler technique applies.

 Hellenistic Astrology